-Often you can go direct to the coffee roasters, which have their own cafe.
-Or find Colorado roasted coffee beans for brew at a number of local coffee shops.
+Often you can go directly to the coffee roasters, which have their own cafe.
+Or find Colorado roasted coffee beans for a brew at a number of local coffee shops.
 These roasters source their amazing, passionately-sourced beans from all over the world, from Asia to America.
 We’ll mention just a few of the top cafes in the city, with many more to discover, and new ones opening every year.

 Crema Coffee House